diego-est/laptop-dots-wl/README.md

 I copied most of what's in this: https://github.com/okitavera/vimstart
-(I dded the lil' gif at the side and changed some of the website links.)
+(I added the lil' gif at the side and changed some of the website links.)

 In order to have this work you will have to enable firefox to be able to view `file://` from within a locally hosted html file.
 I'm guessing you could get around having to disable these security policies by locally hosting the html but I'm not quite there yet...

 Provided is a user.js inside `.mozilla/firefox/default-release` with the necessary changes to make.
-More specifically, these three lines (as documented in http://kb.mozillazine.org/Links_to_local_pages_do_not_work):
+More specifically, these three lines (as documented in https://kb.mozillazine.org/Links_to_local_pages_do_not_work):
 ```js
 user_pref("capability.policy.policynames", "localfilelinks");
 user_pref("capability.policy.localfilelinks.sites", "file://");